johnpapa/angular-styleguide/README.md

 ## Testing
 Unit testing helps maintain clean code, as such I included some of my recommendations for unit testing foundations with links for more information.

   - **Write Tests with Stories**: Write a set of tests for every story.
-Start with an empty test and fill them in as your write the code for the story.
+Start with an empty test and fill them in as you write the code for the story.

     *Why?*: Writing the test descriptions helps clearly define what your story will do, will not do, and how you can measure success.